OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 - you can define multiple execution definitions for the same scenario, so the first might give us the basic performance characteristics, the second might be a stress test.
+- By default the tests defined in the `execution` block are run in parallel.
+  This can be changed to by ran sequential with `sequential: true`.
 - choose a reasonable number of concurrent users.
 Typically less than a dozen is enough.
 - choose a reasonable time to hold the test for.
 Typically 1-2 minutes is